nrfconnect/sdk-nrf/samples/cellular/sms/README.rst

 #. |connect_terminal|
 #.
 Observe that the sample shows the :ref:`UART output <sms_uart_output>` from the device.
    Note that this is an example, and the output need not be identical to your observed output.
 #.
-Send an SMS message to the number associated with the SIM card that you have placed into your nRF9160-based device.
+Send an SMS message to the number associated with the SIM card that you have placed into your nRF91 Series device.

    .. note::